cfontes/CodeChallengeMovingMachines/README.md

 * M (move forward).

-The results of those test cases should be
+The results of those test cases should be:

     3 3 N
     0 1 S